-GGS students are required to complete 3 advanced courses in 2nd year and beyond.
+GGB students are required to complete 3 advanced courses in 2nd year and beyond.
 There are many different advanced courses available for you to choose from.
-A number of classes focus on topics in specialized areas of genetics and genomic sciences, including medical genetics, epigenetics, statistical genetics, and others.
+A number of classes focus on topics in specialized areas of genetics and genomic sciences, including medical genetics, epigenetics, statistical genetics, bioinformatics, and others.
 You be able to select courses from the other UAB Graduate Biomedical Science themes that will enhance and benefit your own research training in your mentor's laboratory.
 These classes will be selected with the help of your thesis advisor and your committee.
-Currently-offered GGS Upper-Level electives are listed below.
+Currently-offered GGB Upper-Level electives are listed below.

 GBS 724 – Principles of Genetics (mid-November through mid-December).
 This course addresses the basic principles of epigenetics and its involvement in many different biological/pathological processes.
 Epigenetic regulation refers to mechanisms that regulate gene expression without altering DNA sequences.
 Elucidation of epigenetic regulatory mechanisms has received great attention in the post genomic era.
 Topics include imprinting, X-inactivation, epigenetic mechanisms of gene regulation, and cancer epigenetics.
 Click herefor syllabus.